kriem2000/laravel-breeze-api--next-master/README.md

-# Laravel Breeze - Next.js Edition 🏝️
+# Laravel Breeze - Next.js

 ## Introduction

 This repository is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [Next.js](https://nextjs.org).

-## Official Documentation
+## From the Official Documentation

 ### Installation